 The first mestizo town of Cuatro Cienegas was founded in the middle of the 18th century.
 Still, it had to be re-founded several times because the Indians decimated it.

-The definitive foundation took place in 1800, and then it adopted its official republican name of Cuatro Cienegas de Carranza in honor of the best known local, Venustiano Carranza.
+The definitive foundation took place in 1800, and then it adopted its official republican name Cuatro Cienegas de Carranza in honor of the best-known local, Venustiano Carranza.

-During the northern hemisphere’s winter months, between December and February, thermometers drop to an average of 13° C, while in the hottest months, from June to August, temperatures are around 29° C, with peaks that can exceed 35° C.
+During the winter months, between December and February, temperatures drop to an average of 13° C, while in the hottest months, from June to August, temperatures are around 29° C, with peaks that can exceed 35° C.

 The most extreme cold recorded has been -14° C.

-The closest major cities to Cuatro Cienegas are Saltillo, Monclova, Torreón and Monerrey.
+The closest major cities to Cuatro Cienegas are Saltillo, Monclova, Torreón, and Monterrey.